33 Things to Do in Tijuana, Mexico + Local Info

 👉 You can also book a guided tour on VIATOR

-If you’re out in Playas de Tijuana, you can see the fence extend right into the ocean.
+If you’re out in Playas de Tijuana, you will see where the fence extends out into the ocean.

-The Tijuana side of the border is busy and bustling right up to the fence, but the American side is pretty empty.
-It’s a unique contrast that’s cool to see right up close!
+The Tijuana side of the border is busy right up to the fence, but the American side is pretty empty.
+It’s a stark contrast that’s cool to see right up close!

-After some time in the busy downtown area along Avenida Revolución, you might be looking for something a bit more low-key.
+After spending some time in the busy downtown Tijuana area along Avenida Revolución, you might be looking for something a bit more low-key.

-You must head out to Playas de Tijuana, along the city’s coast.
-This area has a beach town vibe with lots of cafes and restaurants along a boardwalk.
+It’s time to head out to Playas de Tijuana, along the city’s coast.
+This area has a beach town vibe with plenty of cafes and restaurants along a boardwalk.

 There is a whole stretch of boardwalk with beautiful murals to check out.
 Grab a blanket and some snacks from one of the many vendors, and enjoy a day at the beach!

-This was once a run-down alleyway but was transformed into a fascinating collection of art galleries and shops!
-It’s full of art exhibitions and pop-up exhibitions.
+This was once a run-down alleyway but has since been transformed into a fascinating collection of art galleries and shops!
+It’s full of art shows and pop-up exhibitions.

 It’s definitely worth a look for some insight into the art and culture scene in Tijuana.
 It’s located off of 3rd Street along Avenida Revolución.